davidainslie/deploying-to-aws-with-terraform-and-ansible/docs/setup.md

 - Create a separate IAM user with required permissions.
 - Create an EC2 (IAM role) instance profile with required permissions and attach it to EC2.

-Within the `terraform` directory (though already available in this repository):
+Within the `aws` directory (though already available in this repository):
 ```shell
 wget https://raw.githubusercontent.com/linuxacademy/content-deploying-to-aws-ansible-terraform/master/iam_policies/terraform_deployment_iam_policy.json
 ```